 Plan Period.
 A Plan period may be shorter than the bill period, because the Plan might start or end mid-way through the bill period.

 Hours vs. Days vs. Dates.
-More care is needed with this 3-way distinction, because users might be working from different timezones, and timezones can change due to deliberate seasonal clock adjustments, such Daylight Saving Time changes.
+More care is needed with this 3-way distinction, because users might be working from different timezones, and timezones can change due to deliberate seasonal clock adjustments, such as Daylight Saving Time changes.
 For example, on 27th March 2022 in the UK (Europe/London timezone) clocks were put forward one hour, so that day was only 23 hours long:

 Hours.
 The number of whole hours in the period.
 Note this isn't "clock" hours - it's just any arbitrary 60-minute period.
 For example: 12:00 - 14:00 would be 2 hours; 12:37 - 14:37 would be 2 hours; but 12:37 - 14:36 would only be 1 hour - it's almost 2 hours, but not quite, and therefore only contains one entire 60-minute period.